-- Ensure learner can enlarge text up to 200% without loss of content or functionality.
+- Ensure learners can enlarge text up to 200% without loss of content or functionality.

 - Provide transcripts for audio and video resources.

-- Allow user to pause audio, or control the volume.
+- Allow learners to stop audio, or control the volume.

 - Avoid audio only instructions or warnings (e.g. if a question is answered incorrectly).

-- Make sure that a learner can use your resource without using a mouse, only a keyboard.
+- Make sure that learners can use your resource without using a mouse, only a keyboard.

 - Use inclusive instructions e.g. select instead of click.